saket13/lambda-capture/README.md

 ```
 https://aws.amazon.com/getting-started/hands-on/run-serverless-code/
-Take help of this to set up the lambda and configure the TARGET_LAMBDA_FUNCTION_NAME in .env file
+Take help of this to set up a general lambda function.
+Change the existing code to one mentioned in screenshot and DEPLOY using UI of AWSLambda Console
 ```

 ### Running Flask Server